Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

-\begin{proof} By Lemma \ref{alwaysfirst}, the reordering process for $P$ takes $[u,\hat{1}]_r$ for each $u\in P$ and each root $r$ for $[u,\hat{1}]$ and permutes the atoms $a_1,\dots ,a_m$ of $[u,\hat{1}]_r$ in a way that fixes the earliest atom of every rooted interval $[u,v]_r$ for $v>u$.
-Thus, this permutation on the atoms of $[u,\hat{1}]_r$ is expressible as a reduced expression comprised of a series of adjacent transpositions, each of which keeps the earliest atom of $[u,v]_r$ as the first atom of $[u,v]_r$ for each $v>u$, as is proven in Lemma \ref{equiv-of-chain-atom-orderings}, part (b).
-But this means that we may express the reordering process as a series of such steps by considering each $u$ and each $r$ in turn, doing a series of adjacent transpostions as in Lemma \ref{equiv-of-chain-atom-orderings}, part (b), for each $u$ and each $r$ in turn.
-If we start with a GRAO, then Lemma \ref{switch-thm} tells us that after each step of this process we still have a GRAO.
-In particular, this means that at the end of the reordering process for $P$, the resulting chain-atom ordering is a GRAO. \end{proof}
+By Lemma \ref{alwaysfirst}, the atom reordering process for $\Lambda $ takes $[u,\hat{1}]_r$ for each $u\in P$ and each root $r$ for $[u,\hat{1}]$ and permutes the atoms $a_1,\dots ,a_m$ of $[u,\hat{1}]_r$ in a way that preserves which atom comes first in every rooted interval $[u,v]_r$ for $v>u$ with our fixed root $r$.
+Thus, we may apply Lemma \ref{equiv-of-chain-atom-orderings}, part (b), to deduce that this permutation on the atoms of $[u, \hat{1}]_r$ is expressible as a reduced expression comprised of a series of adjacent transpositions, each of which preserves which atom comes first in $[u,v]_r$ for each $v > u$.
+But this means that we may express this enriched version of the atom reordering process as a series of such steps by considering each $u$ and each $r$ in turn, applying such a series of adjacent transpositions as in Lemma \ref{equiv-of-chain-atom-orderings}, part (b), for each $u$ and each $r$.
+If we start with a GRAO, then Lemma \ref{switch-thm} tells us that after each of these steps, i.e. after each of these adjacent transpositions, we still have a GRAO.
+In particular, the end-result of this enriched version of the atom reordering process applied to a GRAO for $P$ is a GRAO for $P$.
+Since by design this enriched version of the atom reordering process has the same output $\Lambda^{re}$ as the atom reordering process given in Algorithm \ref{reorder-def}, this completes the proof. \end{proof}

-Before getting to our main result of this section, we mention a consequence of what we have just proven that could give useful added insight into the reordering process.
+Before getting to our main result of this section, we mention a consequence of what we have just proven that could give useful insight into the atom reordering process.

 \begin{cor} The reordering process applied to a GRAO of a finite bounded poset $P$ preserves the sets $F_r(u,v)$ and $G_r(u,v)$ for each $u<v$ in $P$ and each root $r$ for $[u,v]$. \end{cor}